Getting into higher education teaching

 What do you need to be a Lecturer?

-A first or a 2:1 degree in a relevant subject will be essential, and for most disciplines you will also need a doctoral level qualification - a PhD, EngD, DPhil, DBA etc. This demonstrates that you can both carry out research professionally and communicate your findings in an academic setting.
+A first or a 2:1 degree in a relevant subject will be essential, and for most disciplines you will also need a doctoral level qualification - a PhD, EngD, DPhil, DBA and so on.
+This demonstrates that you can both carry out research professionally and communicate your findings in an academic setting.

 Whilst you will not need an additional teaching qualification, during the completion of your PhD you may be encouraged to take on teaching duties which will offer excellent experience for future applications.